 - Declaration of a variable or function simply declares that the variable or function exists somewhere in the program, but the memory is not allocated for them.
 The declaration of a variable or function serves an important role–it tells the program what its type is going to be.
-In case of function declarations, it also tells the program the arguments, their data types, the order of those arguments, and the return type of the function.
+In the case of function declarations, it also tells the program the arguments, their data types, the order of those arguments, and the return type of the function.
 So that’s all about the declaration.

 - Coming to the definition, when we define a variable or function, in addition to everything that a declaration does, it also allocates memory for that variable or function.
-Therefore, we can think of definition as a superset of the declaration (or declaration as a subset of definition).
+Therefore, we can think of the definition as a superset of the declaration (or declaration as a subset of the definition).

 A variable or function can be declared any number of times, but it can be defined only once.
 (Remember the basic principle that you can’t have two locations of the same variable or function).

 Now back to the extern keyword.
 First, Let’s consider the use of extern in functions.
 It turns out that when a function is declared or defined, the extern keyword is implicitly assumed.
 When we write.

 Since the extern keyword extends the function’s visibility to the whole program, the function can be used (called) anywhere in any of the files of the whole program, provided those files contain a declaration of the function.
 (With the declaration of the function in place, the compiler knows the definition of the function exists somewhere else and it goes ahead and compiles the file).
 So that’s all about extern and functions.

 Now let’s consider the use of extern with variables.
 To begin with, how would you declare a variable without defining it?
 You would do something like this:

 Here, an integer-type variable called var has been declared (it hasn’t been defined yet, so no memory allocation for var so far).
 And we can do this declaration as many times as we want.